2025 Tour de France Femmes, Stage 1 to Stage 9: Stage 2

 With 25 km remaining, the trio (with Maëva Squiban replacing Rijnbeek) had a 40 second lead – however, this fell fast as the peloton gave chase.
 On the un-categorised climb of Rue de Pen ar Stang in Quimper, Katarzyna Niewiadoma-Phinney and Ferrand-Prévot broke away from the peloton, quickly pulling out a gap of 10 seconds.
-However, the peloton lead by slowly reduced the gap, with the bunch unified with 12 km to go in the stage.
+However, the peloton led by slowly reduced the gap, with the bunch unified with 12 km to go in the stage.
 With 9 km to the finish, Mavi García then attacked on a descent, pulling out a lead of 15 seconds.
 García held off the peloton in the closing kilometres, maintaining her advantage on the final ascent of Côte du Chemin de Troheir and entering the final kilometre with a 10 second lead.
 The peloton gave chase on the steep climb to the finish, however García held on to take her first stage win at the Tour de France Femmes, becoming the oldest woman to win a stage of the Tour.
 Wiebes was the first of the chasing pack to cross the finish line, just 3 seconds behind.
 García was delighted by her win, noting that at 41 years old (the oldest rider in the race) she had considered retirement from cycling. becoming the oldest woman to win a stage of the Tour de France Femmes.

 Le Court took the yellow jersey of the GC owing to her higher placed stage finishes, being level on time with Vos.
 Other GC contenders remained within 20 seconds.
 Vos and Bego maintained their leads in the points and youth classifications respectively, and Chabbey extended her lead in the QoM classification to 4 points.